perlwasm/talk-perlcic-2020/index.md

 Note:
 Wasmtime comes with a default WASI that can be configured for your security needs.
-Wasm.pm by default gives full access to the local system, though I plan on adding an isolation option which allows specific modules to be isolated from other WebAssembly and from the operating system.
+Wasm.pm by default gives full access to the local system, though I plan on adding an isolation option.
+This will allow specific modules to be isolated from other WebAssembly modules, from Perl or the operating system.

-Using the lower level Wasm::Wasmtime interface we grant access to specific resources.
+If you are using the lower-level Wasm::Wasmtime interface you can already grant specific access to specific resources when creating the WASI instance.

 1. In this example we set the environment using a hash reference, instead of using the real system's environment
-2. We can redirect the output streams to files on disk
+2. We can redirect the standard output streams to files on disk
 3. And map the guest's root file system to a protected directory on the host.
 4. Once configured we can create a WASI instance that can be used with the Wasmtime linker.